jjlee0802cu/lolgym/README.md

 ## About

-This repo contains code to train an agent to play league of legends using the PPO algorithm.
+This repo contains code to train an agent to play league of legends using the PPO algorithm and can be found in examples/full_game_ppo.py.
 In this project, we built an AI capable of playing and winning in the game League of Legends, a popular multiplayer game created by Riot Games.
 We implement a model that uses the existing deep reinforcement learning practice of Proximal Policy Optimization (PPO) alongside an adversarial multi-agent architecture to outperform existing hard-coded bots and human players in a 1v1 game.

+This repo is forked from https://github.com/MiscellaneousStuff/lolgym

 ## Installation